abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *credidissem* from *credo, credere, credidi, creditus* is 1st singular pluperfect active subjunctive, meaning to trust.

-    I would able to boast that no groan, no insufficiently courageous voice voice had escaped from me in so great dangers, except I might have believed that I was dying with everything else, all things were perishing with myself with wretched, yet great comfort of mortality.
+    I might able to boast that no groan, no insufficiently courageous voice voice had escaped from me in so great dangers, except I might have believed that I was dying with everything else, all things were perishing with myself with wretched, yet great comfort of mortality.